Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 By 1944 the Germans were losing the war.
 The Allied invasion of Continental Europe had gone well.
 Paris was relieved troops were surging towards Berlin.
 Hitler was convinced that secret weapons could still turn the situation around.
 Hundreds of pilotless planes loaded with high explosive rained down on London and the South East.
 Londoners coined the nickname 'doodlebug' for the weapon, which the Germans called the 'Vengeance 1' or ''V1' for short.
 Spotters took to the roofs above factories and shops to raise the alarm and get people evacuated to the shelters when a V1 was spotted overhead.
 Anti-aircraft guns sprang into action, aiming to make the terrible machine explode in the sky.
 They enjoyed some success.
 The planes made a droning noise as they passed.
 When they reached their preset target the engine cut out.
 For a few seconds there was an eerie silence, followed by loud explosion as everything nearby was destroyed.

-High Street, Lewisham - a busy shopping street in South East London, pictured in the late 1930sLewisham High Street in 1944, scarred by a V1 attack which destroyed the Marks and Spencer store while the neighbouring Woolworths survived with superficial damage only In July 1944 a V1 hit High Street, Lewisham, South London, killing sixty people.
+High Street, Lewisham - a busy shopping street in South East London, pictured in the late 1930sLewisham High Street in 1944, scarred by a V1 attack which destroyed the Marks and Spencer store while the neighbouring Woolworths survived with superficial damage only In July 1944 a V1 hit Lewisham High Street in South London, killing sixty people.
+Marks and Spencer was destroyed.

-Staff from the nearby Woolworth were shocked to see M&S workers emerge with their clothes on fire.
+Nearby Woolworth staff were shocked to see M&S workers emerge with their clothes on fire.

 There had been a friendly rivalry between the staff of the two store chains for years, with regular football matches and competitive events for charity.
 The Woolworth staff immediately went to the aid of their comerades, providing first-aid and refreshments.
 A few days later, after discussion with his District Office, the Store Manager his own generous offer.
 He had heard that M&S store had been deemed beyond repair, and offered to lend them half of his own floor space.
 His offer was accepted and the two firms traded side-by-side until the Marks and Spencer store was rebuilt.
 The move evokes the spirit of the age, as rivals united against a common enemy.